Terraria-Minigames/vk-rest-console/README.md

 Bring tshock console to your server staff without giving them access to host machine.

 ## Setup guide.
-Run the binary, close it.
-It will generate `config.json`, which you will use to set up your everything.

 ### 0. Download
 Go to [releases tab](https://github.com/btvoidx/vk-rest-console/releases), download binary for your os (windows or linux, because who the hell hosts professional tshock servers from mac), place it somewhere on the same machine as your tshock server.

+Run the binary.
+It will generate default `config.json` and error-out, which is okay.

 ### 1. Obtain VK Group token
 Go to your VK group, click *Manage*, head to *Settings* > *API usage*.